 Can I use an Incandescent A19 bulb in any fixture?

-Yes, you can use an Incandescent A19 bulb in any fixture that is compatible with the A19 size and E26 base.
+Yes, you can use an A19 incandescent bulb in any fixture compatible with the A19 size and E26 base.
 But you should verify wattage limits, fixture design, and ventilation to ensure safety and optimal performance.

 What happens if I use an A19 bulb with an E27 base?